Chapter 28:

 “Maybe she needs a little reminding,” Lisa grinned.
 “Incant.
 Inspiration.”

 The phantasm lunged forward, but as it fled its first cage, it found itself barreling into another.
-Its body flattened until Miyuki and Fujiko, who were eyeing its side profile, vanished entirely from view.
+Its body flattened until Miyuki and Fujiko, who were eyeing its side profile, vanished from view.
 For the second time, the phantasm’s body was doubled over by an Egregore with a seemingly passing interest in origami.

 “Baba Yaga was right.
 She is rather resilient,” Lisa observed.
 “You can’t completely dimensionalize her.”

-A shockwave, a blurry afterimage of whirling blades, followed behind each of the creature’s strikes.
+A shockwave, a blurry afterimage of whirling blades, followed each of the creature’s strikes.
 Lisa sidestepped them, and they marked the trees and stone buttresses beyond her with deep gashes.

 “Miyuki.
 Fujiko,” Reiko ordered.
-“Step in–”
+“Prepare–”

 A powerful tug froze Reiko and the others in place like marionettes snapped to a puppeteer’s paddle.
 Lisa had not moved, not spoken a word, not lifted a finger, but glared at them with stricken, bloodshot eyes.